DaJoker29/navi/README.md

 `grunt dev` for development

-Default `grunt` command will build development version and launch `grunt watch` to jump straight into coding
+*Default `grunt` command will build development version and launch `grunt watch` to jump straight into coding*

+Finally, copy `navi.js` file into your project.

 Usage